jsfiddle/jsfiddle-users/docs/api/post.rst

    code for specific panels

 **resources**
-   a list of external resources separated by commas
+   a comma separated list of external resources

 **title**
    title of the fiddle